elasticluster/elasticluster/docs/usage.rst

 The ``Frontend node`` line shows which node is used for the **ssh** and **sftp** commands, when connecting to the cluster.

-Then a list of how many nodes of each type have been started
+Then a list of how many nodes of each type have been started.

 The remaining lines describe how to connect to the cluster either by opening an interactive shell to run commands on it, or an sftp